-As for responding to technology innovation, Tokio Marine & Nichido is participating, for the first time as a non-life insurance company, in demonstration tests of autonomous vehicles on public roads and has developed a specialized insurance package for these tests.
-In addition, the company offers insurance for autonomous vehicles, which meet new needs arising from traffic technology innovation, as well as accident support services and services to assist safe driving utilizing telematics and the Internet of Things (IoT).
-For individual customers, the company also promotes insurance product and service offerings that facilitate traffic safety and respond to traffic technology innovation, including One Day Auto Insurance.
+As for responding to traffic technology innovation, Tokio Marine Group offers accident support services and services to assist safe driving utilizing telematics and the Internet of Things (IoT).
+For individual customers, the Group also promotes insurance product and service offerings that facilitate traffic safety and respond to traffic technology innovation, including One Day Auto Insurance.